-Secretary Wolfowitz, in the lead up to the war on Iraq, I repeatedly raised questions which I felt were never satisfactorily answered about what exactly the plan was for dealing with weapons of mass destruction in Iraq.
-And given the number of troops we had on the ground, when Baghdad fell and the wide-scale looting that ensued, I remained uncertain that a viable plan for securing this material ever existed.
+Mr. Secretary Wolfowitz, in the lead up to the war in Iraq, I repeatedly raised questions which I felt were never satisfactorily answered about what exactly the plan was for dealing with weapons of mass destruction in Iraq.
+And given the number of troops we had on the ground when Baghdad fell and the wide-scale looting that ensued, I've remained uncertain that a viable plan for securing this material ever existed.

-Mainly, concerns about WMD in Iraq have fallen out of favor in the administration's remarks about Iraq because at least as far as we can tell we've not found what was advertised.
+Lately concerns about WMD in Iraq have fallen out of favor in the administration's remarks about Iraq because at least as far as we could tell, we've not found what was advertised.
 But yesterday, as you know, we learned that an artillery round containing sarin gas was employed as an IED near Baghdad International Airport.

-I'm wondering what this means to you in terms of what we did and what plans we had for securing any weapons of mass destruction as we entered Iraq and entered Baghdad.
+I'm wondering what this means to you in terms of what we did and what plans we had for securing any weapons of mass destruction as we entered Iraq and entered Baghdad?

-Well in fact, as I think I know we briefed the Armed Services Committee in detail, and we had very extensive plans that transformed into what was called the Iraq Survey Group to find the weapons of mass destruction, to locate them, to make sure to the best of our ability they didn't leak out elsewhere.

-And when David Kay stepped down, one of the reasons why we felt it was very important to continue the work of the Iraq Survey Group is not only to find out what may have happened to those things but also to secure them if they're around.
+MR. WOLFOWITZ: Well, in fact, as I think -- I know we briefed the Armed Services Committee in detail, and we had very extensive plans, that transformed into what was called Iraq Survey Group, to find the weapons of mass destruction, to locate them, to make sure they -- to the best of our ability they didn't leak out elsewhere.
+And when David Kay stepped down, one of the reasons why we felt it was very important to continue the work of the Iraq survey group is not only to find out what may have happened to those things, but also to secure them if they're around.

-And I would note also, according to Stewart Cohen, at least, who was the national intelligence officer who prepared the NIE, that some 2,000 lraqi officers were deliberately looting files and hard drives and so forth during the fall of Baghdad.
-So there was some pretty active work on their side apparently at trying to destroy at least records.
+And I would note also, according to Stuart Cohen at least, who was the national intelligence officer who prepared the NIE, that some 2,000 Iraqi officers were deliberately looting files and hard drives and so forth during the fall of Baghdad.
+So there was some pretty active work on their side, apparently, at trying to destroy at least records.

 I don't know any more than what you've read in the newspapers about this device that has been discovered.
 It is obviously something that we're very concerned about.
-We're going to try to find out about it as much as we can.
+We're going to try to find out about as much as we can.

-Mr. Chairman.
-I'm sure my time's up.
-Let me just conclude by saying, a number of us started in late July and early August of 2002 to raise these very questions, to ask what was the plan with regard to a possible negative reaction from the Iraqi people, and also specifically what was the plan with regard to securing any weapons of mass destruction.

-I, frankly, feel we were never given real answers to that, and I have a feeling that it's because there wasn't a serious plan, and I think at this point we're paying a serious price for it.
+SEN. FEINGOLD: Mr. Chairman, I'm sure my time's up.
+Let me just conclude by saying a number of us started in late July and early August of 2002 to raise these very questions - to ask what was the plan with regard to a possible negative action from the Iraqi people, and also specifically, what was the plan with regard to securing any weapons of mass destruction?
+I frankly feel we were never given real answers to that and I have a feeling that it's because there wasn't a serious plan.
+And I think at this point we're paying a serious price for it.

-But I do thank the witnesses for their answers.
+I do thank the witnesses for their answers.
+And Secretary, you might respond to that.

-Senator, there was a serious plan.
+MR. WOLFOWITZ: Senator, there was a serious plan.
 I'd be happy to give you for the record the full table of organization, the number of people that were planned to do it.
 A lot of thought went into it.
 It may not have been perfect, but there was a lot of work done on it.

-I wish that we had been told about these plans, because whenever we made an effort to ask about it, we were just told to trust you, and we didn't get the assurance that we needed.
+SEN. FEINGOLD: I wish we had been told about these plans, because whenever we made an effort to ask about it, we were just told to trust you.
+And we didn't get the assurance that we needed.
 But I would like to receive those materials.